 Another street has rows of funeral and festival shops full of bright red banners and incense sticks.

 Women hawkers wearing traditional wide-brimmed hats balance heavy shoulder-carriers filled with vegetables or bread.

-Hanoi’s roadside cafes are a great spot to meet the locals and people watch.
-People squat on low plastic seats by the side of the road helping themselves to piles of steaming rice, fresh vegetables and bubbling noodle soups.
+You’ll see locals squatting on low plastic seats by the side of the road, helping themselves to piles of steaming rice, fresh vegetables and bubbling noodle soups.

 Pedestrians navigate the city streets on foot, walking in a trance while motorbikes and cars veer around them.

 Join them if you dare!

 The trick is to just walk and don’t stop (it’s not for the faint-hearted) and trust that the vehicles will avoid hitting you.